-In any case, the variety is very old and there are some game types (Clones), which differ in berry colors from orange to dark red, in size and in terms of yield.
+In any case, the variety is very old and there are some Game types (Clones), which differ in berry colors from orange to dark red, in size and in terms of yield.
 The most common variety is the one with reddish berries.
-The late-ripening, high-yielding variety is particularly susceptible to the real mildew and virus but resistant to drought, With a correspondingly low yield or expansion, it produces at best acidic white wines with aromas of citrus fruits, melons, apples and almonds.
+The late-ripening, productive variety is particularly susceptible to the real mildew and Viruses but resistant to drought.
+With a correspondingly low yield or expansion, it produces at best acidic white wines with aromas of citrus fruits, melons, apples and almonds.
 Wines with a more neutral taste, however, are often used for Retsina blended with the variety Savatiano used.
 The variety is on the mainland and on Peloponnese widespread.
 All varieties together occupied 8,495 hectares of vineyards in 2010.
-Roditis thus proves worldwide varieties ranking rank 79.
+Roditis thus proves worldwide Grape variety ranking rank 79.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012